top of page

 The ecosystem now advances:

-The missing industrial infrastructure required to move goods through the AfCFTA corridors — from Soil to Shelf
+• The missing industrial infrastructure required to move goods through the AfCFTA corridors — from Soil to Shelf to Regeneration.

-GFVC Africa is open to: Local Stakeholders and International Stakeholders
+• GFVC Africa is now open to engaging: Local and International Stakeholders

 II.
 Founder's Statement

-This journey has been far from easy.
-Yet, it is unwavering faith that has carried me through the darkest hours, igniting the resilience and clarity needed to press forward.
-I am profoundly grateful to the countless individuals, many of whom are named below, who have stood as pillars of strength and encouragement.
-From visionary motivators and champions of democracy to dedicated technocrats, your belief in me and in this vision from the very beginning has meant more than words can convey.
+This journey has not been easy.
+Yet it is unwavering faith that has sustained me through the darkest hours, igniting the resilience, conviction, and clarity required to continue.
+I remain deeply grateful to the many individuals - several of whom are acknowledged below - who have stood as pillars of strength and encouragement.
+From visionary leaders and champions of democracy to dedicated technocrats, your belief in me and in this vision from the very beginning has carried immeasurable meaning.

-To each of you: I offer my sincerest appreciation.
+To each of you, I extend my sincerest appreciation.
 Your support, wisdom, and enduring faith have helped shape this vision into a living, breathing movement.
-It has been both a privilege and an honor to walk this path alongside you.
+It has been both a privilege and an honour to walk this path alongside you.

 Ntombikayise “Okayise” Nkosi